nisanthc/binance-influxdb/README.md

         2. Queries : Add Query for BIDS table

-          SELECT "price", "quantity", "price"*"quantity"  as Total FROM "stock_retention".$BTCPAIRS WHERE ("category" = 'BIDS') AND $timeFilter
+          SELECT "price", "quantity", "price"*"quantity"  as Total FROM "stock_retention"."orderbook" WHERE ("category" = 'BIDS' and  "symbol" = '$PAIRS') AND $timeFilter

         3. Visualization: Format the table